sendingbee/docs/docs/api/lists.md

 GET https://api.sendingbee.com/v1/lists?project=<project_id>
 ```

-The response will be an array of the same structure as in the [Get details
+The response will be an array with elements with the same structure as in the [Get
-byID](#get-details-by-id) case.
+details by ID](#get-details-by-id) case.